 Jared and Michelle took a breather to regroup after backing out of that first property, and in a twist of fate, ended up making an offer on another home, sight unseen, while they were on vacation!
 After Michelle's brother checked it out with John, "It just felt right!" they said.

-There a number of ways for local parents, business and nonprofits to get involved with CNSMoms.
+There are a number of ways for local parents, businesses, and nonprofits to get involved with CNSMoms.
 Since the website's launch, they've published a weekly Meet a Mom Series and a monthly Local Nonprofit Spotlight.
-Any North Shore mom with children up to 12th grade or anyone personally involved in a local nonprofit can reach out to Ellie and Shawn at [email protected].com to request a feature.
+Any North Shore mom with children up to 12th grade or anyone personally involved in a local nonprofit can reach out to Ellie and Shawn at email@example.com to request a feature.
 Local businesses can also learn more about generous advertising packages and sponsorship opportunities by emailing [email protected].

 We couldn't agree more!